pstefanou12/delphi.ai/README.rst

 To use the package, the user needs

-When evaluating truncated lasso regression models, the user needs two objects; an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and the ``TruncatedLassoRegression`` module.
+When evaluating truncated lasso regression models, the user needs three things; an oracle, a Callable that indicates whether a sample falls within the truncation set, the model's ``alpha``, survival probability, and the ``TruncatedLassoRegression`` module.
 The ``TruncatedLassoRegression`` module accepts a parameters object that the user can define for running the PSGD procedure.

 Parameters: